-I'm Morgan and I am also a new iVenger.
+I'm Morgan and I was an iVenger last year.
 I was excited to become an iVenger because I felt like helping people to stay safe online was a big job and responsibility.
-I want to keep people safe by teaching them things they didn't know before.

 I'm Harry and I'm in Year 6.
-Last year, I was excited to be the first ever iVenger because I could help the school community to be super safe online!
-This year, I am offering help to the new iVengers.
+I was excited to be the first ever iVenger because I could help the school community to be super safe online!

-I'm Spencer and I'm in Year 6 too.
+I'm Spencer.
 Being an iVenger was a pleasure because I got to do lots of work to help my school!
-I am looking forward to supporting Jasmine and Morgan this year.
+I enjoyed supporting Jasmine and Morgan in their roles.